Jfortin1/RAVEL/README.md

 mask <- maskIntersect(list("csf_mask1.nii.gz", "csf_mask2.nii.gz", "csf_mask3.nii.gz"),
     output.file="intersection_mask.nii.gz")
 ```
+When the number of subjects is large, the intersection mask may be empty, as a consequence of anatomical variation between subjects.

-The function `maskIntersect` also has the option to create an intersection mask that is less stringent by requiring the control region to be present in only a given percentage of the subjects, using the option `prob`.
+As a solution, the function `maskIntersect` has the option to create an intersection mask that is less stringent by requiring the control region to be present in only a given percentage of the subjects, using the option `prob`.
 By default, `prob` is equal to 1, meaning 100% of the subjects has the final voxels labelled as CSF.
 For instance, to require that the final control region is shared for at least 90% of the subjects, one would type

 ```r
 mask <- maskIntersect(list("csf_mask1.nii.gz", "csf_mask2.nii.gz", "csf_mask3.nii.gz"),
     output.file="intersection_mask.nii.gz", prob=0.9)
 ```

+For studies with a small number of subjects, the opposite problem may arise: too many voxels labelled as CSF, close to the skull, might be retained in the final intersection mask.
+Mask erosion, for instance using [fslr](https://github.com/muschellij2/fslr),  may be performed to remove such voxels and refine the control mask.